 import socket T_PORT = 5006 TCP_IP = '127.0.0.1' BUF_SIZE = 1024 MSG = "Hello karl" # create a socket object name 'k' k = socket.socket (socket.AF_INET, socket.SOCK_STREAM) k.connect((TCP_IP, T_PORT)) k.send(MSG) data = k.recv(BUF_SIZE) k.close

 Sending messages back and forth using different basic protocols is simple and straightforward.
-It shows that programming takes a significant role n client-server architecture where the client makes data request to a server, and the server replies those machine.
+It shows that programming takes a significant role n client-server architecture where the client makes data request to a server, and the server replies to those machines.